Battle of Dadaejin: Battle

-Konishi Yukinaga's first attack was repelled by Yun Heungsin.
+Konishi Yukinaga's first attack was repelled by Yun Hŭngsin.
 The second attack came at night when Japanese forces filled the moat with rocks and lumber under cover of gunfire before scaling the walls using bamboo ladders.
 The entire garrison was massacred.

 Aftermath

 The following day, Konishi and Sō recombined their forces, and then advanced towards the fortress of Dongnae located ten kilometers northeast on the main road to Seoul.